-From exotic new beach clubs to journeying through hyper-realistic art worlds, sleeping in a treehouse in the jungle, animation universes being brought to life like Minion Land, and enjoying the best new food concepts…there are a range of exciting new experiences coming to Singapore in 2025, 2026, and even 2027.
-Here are 21 of the best new attractions to enjoy in Singapore.
-Many are already open too so you can go now!
+Singapore never stops reinventing itself and a wave of new attractions proves that.
+From journeying through hyperrealist art worlds, to large multi-sensory playgrounds, vibrant new beach clubs, and animated universes like Demon Slayer and Super Mario brought to life…there are a range of exciting new experiences coming to Singapore in 2026, 2027 and even 2028.
+Here are 18 of the best new attractions to enjoy in Singapore.
+Some of these are already open too so you can go now!

 📍18 Marina Gardens Dr, Singapore 018953